 Application support

-The platform offers workload management for key business applications like SAP, PeopleSoft, and Oracle E-Business Suite.
+The platform provides workload management for key business applications, including SAP, PeopleSoft, and Oracle E-Business Suite.

 This feature can contribute to reduced operating costs and enhanced visibility, which leads to more streamlined operations and improved efficiency.